 Let’s be honest - this is what most people have come to Disney+ for in the first place.
 The Mandalorian is a live-action Star Wars spin-off by Jon Favreau.
 If you’d like to see a Western take on the biggest space franchise out there - and watch one of the cutest side-characters ever (no spoilers) - then this is one to watch.

-Netflix has friends, Amazon Prime as The Office, and Disney+ has The Simpsons.
-We strongly suspect that once The Mandalorian hype dies down, this’ll be the most popular thing on the platform - and with 30 seasons worth of comedy to binge, there’s no chance you’ll run out of episodes anytime soon.
+Netflix has Friends, Amazon has The Office, and Disney+ has The Simpsons.
+Once The Mandalorian hype dies down, this’ll be the most popular thing on the platform - and with 30 seasons worth of comedy to binge, there’s no chance you’ll run out any time soon.
+They've even fixed the aspect ratio so you can watch old episodes in the original 4:3.

 Overwhelmed by the options?
 We've picked out the best Simpsons episodes ever to help you decide where to start.